nonme/PaintDraw/README.md

 # PaintDraw
-This is my Java/Android project made for summer practice programing course.
-This is simple painting app, still in development.
+This is my Java/Android project.
+It has more than 2 thousands lines of code and it supports photo editing and drawing.